Acting in the way of peace

-Some thirty years ago, the congregation sponsored and settled 72 Vietnamese refugees.
+Nearly 40 years ago, the congregation sponsored and settled 72 Vietnamese refugees.
 A few years later, we partnered with Danforth Mennonite Church to envision and create the St. Clair O’Connor Community, of intergenerational living with a small nursing home, which is still thriving.
 Through the 1990s to the present, we have continued to be active in sponsoring refugees, from conflict zones as diverse as the former Yugoslavia, Sierra Leone, Eritrea and Iraq.
-At present we are developing a new ministry, in conjunction with the Mennonite New Life Centre, to victims of human trafficking.
+We recently began a new ministry, in conjunction with the Mennonite New Life Centre, to victims of human trafficking.
 Our strong belief that Jesus is the way of peace (in this world as well as the next) undergirds our commitment to nonviolence, at home and abroad.

-In Toronto, we have been instrumental in developing outreach to homeless folk through the inter-Mennonite ministry known as Lazarus Rising, whose street pastor comes alongside those who are destitute in our own city.
+In Toronto, we were instrumental in developing outreach to homeless folk through the inter-Mennonite ministry known as Lazarus Rising, providing a street pastor to come alongside those who are destitute in our own city.
 We struggle with the injustices that cause some to have too much and others far too little, and to find together ways of healing.

 We continue to look for ways to live more lightly on this good earth, in this era of climate change, so that we can preserve it for the generations that follow us.